focksss/ffengine/README.md

 # ffengine
-A W.I.P. game engine, with the goal of supporting basic features and allowing for extremely customizable rendering pipelines through high level abstractions.
+A W.I.P. game engine written in rust and using Vulkan through the Ash crate.
+Goal is support of basic features and allowing for extremely customizable rendering pipelines through high level abstractions.

 ## Current Target Features